Quick Answer

 The Role of Aber

 In this sentence, aber introduces a contrasting idea without negating the first part of the sentence.
-It's more about presenting an additional piece of information that provides a contrast.

 Here are a few more examples using the word aber: